sharif-math-journal/sharif-math-journal.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 **Sharif Mathematics Journal** was established in 1988 as one of the pioneering collegiate journals in Iran after the Islamic revolution.
 In over three decades, more than twenty issues of the journal have been published.
 The journal's current team began its work in the spring of 2023 and published its first issue in May of the same year.
 The following are among the purposes pursued by this journal:

-- Introducing different branches and fields in mathematics and computer science,
+- Introducing different branches and fields of mathematics and computer science,
 - Presenting frontier topics in mathematics and computer science in a manner that encourages students towards further research in these areas,
 - Providing translated versions of a variety of articles (in Persian),
 - Providing educational content, including theorems, proofs, and solutions, simpler than those of standard sources,